aws-samples/multi-account-security-assessment-via-prowler/ProwlerAssessmentProcedure.md

 ## Overview

 Execution of prowler requires deployment of an IAM Role to all accounts being scanned, an IAM Role which the EC2 instance running prowler will utilize, the deployment of an EC2 instance running the prowler software, and an S3 bucket to store the output.
-This procedure has been validated with prowler versions 2.6-2.12.
+This procedure has been validated with prowler versions 3.x

 ## Related Resources

 prowler_scan.sh: Bash script used for assessing multiple AWS accounts in parallel.
-This script is automatically deployed onto the EC2 instance in the folder /usr/local/bin/prowler via the prowler-resources.yaml CFT in userdata.
+This script is automatically deployed onto the EC2 instance in the folder /usr/local/prowler via the prowler-resources.yaml CFT in user data.
 By default, this script assumes the IAM role "ProwlerExecRole" in the management account to generate a list of member accounts in the AWS Org.
 The script then uses this list of accounts to begin an assessment of the accounts.
 As the accounts are assessed, they will output results in the prowler/outputs directory in CSV and HTML formats.
 Once all accounts have been assessed, the individual CSV files will be concatenated, duplicate lines removed, and all output files zipped.
 Note: This script has tunable variables within the script itself (See appendix for more details).
 This script is provided independently from the CFT for reference.

 Prowler-resources.yaml: A CFT template which is deployed in the account where the prowler EC2 instance will be deployed.
 This template will deploy all necessary dependencies in order for prowler to perform assessments across all accounts.
 The IAM-ProwlerExecRole is dependent on this template being deployed first.
 Note: If this stack is deleted and redeployed, the ProwlerExecRole StackSet will need to be re-deployed to rebuild the cross-account dependency between IAM Roles.